 In addition, the Federal Trade Commission warns customers that when bamboo is processed into rayon, “no trace of the original plant is left.”

 This makes me skeptical about whether or not the sheets are actually hypoallergenic, super absorbent and contains wicking properties.
-If these qualities are as important to you as they are to me, it is worth making sure you know how your sheet fibers are manufactured before purchasing.
+If these qualities are as important to someone, it is worth making sure they know how their sheet fibers are manufactured before purchasing.

-The Queen set of sheets retails for $94.99 on the eLuxurySupply website.
-On Amazon you can find the same sheets for $102.99.
-This is on the higher end of pricing for bamboo sheets (the Cariloha Resort sheets are the most expensive I’ve reviewed).
+The Queen set of sheets retails for $94.99 on the company’s website and are available on Amazon for $102.99.
+This is on the higher end of pricing for bamboo sheets (the Cariloha Resort sheets are the most expensive I’ve reviewed) but isn’t unreasonable.

-I think these sheets could be a good fit for those who are looking to spend a little bit more to get some extra soft sheets (and for those who don’t mind wrinkles).
+I think these sheets could be a good fit for those who are looking to spend a little bit more to get some extra soft sheets (and for those who don’t mind wrinkles) that are super comfortable.